goongoguma/Udemy/Webpack-2-The-Complete-Developer's-Guide/Memo.md

 31. Webpack Middleware in Production

 - The idea is we want to build production assets exactly one time and stick them into dist directory.
-Then anytime that an user comes to the server for index.html file or JS files, we will send them back the resources that are contained inside dist directory.
+Then anytime that user comes to the server for index.html file or JS files, we will send them back the resources that are contained inside dist directory.
 So having nothing to do with webpack whatsoever.
-- webpackMiddleware is only executed in development environment. we can use process.env.NODE_ENV with 'if' statment to make it.
+- webpackMiddleware is only executed in development environment. we can use process.env.NODE_ENV with 'if' statment to make it work.
-- But whenever we are deploying to remote servers like AWS or Heroku, the value of NODE_ENV is not necessarily set for us. which means the way we set the variable right above is going to differ based on the deployment target or where an application is being deployed.
+- But whenever we are deploying to remote servers like AWS or Heroku, the value of NODE_ENV is not necessarily set for us. which means the way we set the variable right below is going to differ based on the deployment target or where an application is being deployed.
 - And we are going to add a little bit of code in else statment to make all of the resources inside of dist directory are freely avaialble to users.

 ```js